 Milestone 1: The existence of at least three different optical clocks using different atomic species demonstrating improved uncertainties of about two orders of magnitude better than Cs fountains.

 Milestone 2: Multiple (at least three) independent comparison between different metrology laboratories of at least one optical clock verifying Milestone 1.
-This comparison can be done by using a transportable clock or an advanced links like optical fiber.
+This comparison can be done by using a transportable clock or via advanced ground links like optical fibers.

 Milestone 3: The optical clocks shall be contributing regularly to TAI.